What Are Webhooks?

 The signature is a HMAC SHA-256 hash, created using your Secret Key and the raw JSON payload of the request.

-Here's an example of how to verify the signature in a Next.js API route:
+Here's how to verify the signature in a Next.js API route:

 // /pages/api/rankpill-webhook.js